-Extenuating circumstances (as defined with Section 3 of the Policy on Extenuating Circumstances Affecting Assessment) which the Examiners were not aware of and which had an adverse effect on the candidate's academic performance.
-Candidates must provide an explanation, supported by compelling evidence to show that:
+Extenuating circumstances (as defined within the Policy on Extenuating Circumstances Affecting Assessment) which the Examiners were not aware of and which had an adverse effect on the candidate's academic performance.
+Candidates must provide an explanation, supported by evidence to show that:

-(b) the extenuating circumstances had an adverse effect on the candidate’s academic performance in the affected assessment; and
+(ii) The extenuating circumstances had an adverse effect on the candidate’s academic performance in the affected assessment; and

 In accordance with the University’s regulations, candidates shall be expected to submit to their College an application with evidence of any personal circumstances which might have had an adverse affect on their studies, in accordance with the Policy on Extenuating Circumstances Affecting Assessment.
 In the case of examinations, such application must be submitted prior to the examination or within five working days of the examination date.
 In the case of continuous assessment, such application must be submitted in accordance with the College policy on submission and penalties for late submission.
 Normally, any academic appeal based on “new extenuating circumstances” will not be considered.